veeso/ATtila/README.md

 AT+CGSN;;OK;;;;;;["?{IMEI::^[0-9]{15}$}"]
 ```

 This means we're looking for a value between nothing, but which has to respect the regex we provided which is ```^[0-9]{15}$```.
-If a number of 15 digits if found in the response, this value will be stored into the session storage into a key named "IMEI".
+If a number of 15 digits is found in the response, this value will be stored into the session storage into a key named "IMEI".
 The separator between the **key name** and the **key regex** is ```::```
 This mechanism can also be used to solve ambiguity in the response to get the value that we really want.